-MNRF is the lead provincial agency responsible guidance with respect to Significant Woodlands (PPS 2.2.15) and the municipalities are responsible for the identification and protection of significant woodlands through the implementation of Section 2.1 of the PPS.
+MNRF is the lead provincial agency responsible guidance with

+respect to Significant Woodlands (PPS 2.2.15) and the municipalities are responsible for the identification and protection of significant woodlands through the implementation of Section 2.1 of the PPS.
 While MVCA doesn't have a mandated role in woodland protection, it assesses and reports on forest cover, forest interior and riparian forest as a measure of watershed and subwatershed health through the Watershed Report Card Program.

-Through the Natural Heritage Reference Manual (for Policy Statement Section 2.3, 2005) the responsibility for identifying significant woodlands is assigned to planning authorities (the municipality).
-To date the Province has provided only very general guidance to planning authorities with respect to the identification and protection of significant woodlands.
-Planning authorities are advised to undertake a comprehensive study to identify significant woodlands for their planning area.
-Similarly there is little guidance to assist planning authorities in assessing impact.
+The Natural Heritage Reference Manual (2010) provides an overview of how planning authorities can assess the impacts of site alteration and development on natural heritage features, where the PPS policies permit such development.
+The province also provides technical information and guidance to planning authorities regarding its natural heritage and other interest, upon request, through Municipal Plan Review or the One Window Planning Service.
 In terms of policy implementation, the onus is on both the developer to demonstrate no negative impact though an Environmental Impact Assessment/Statement, and on the approval agencies (municipality and advisors) to assess the merits of that assessment.
 Planning authorities are advised to develop and apply a set of evaluation criteria based on factors and characteristics outlined in the Natural Heritage Reference Manual.